WMG: Ouran High School Host Club

 Ouran Acadamy is a school for Twilight style vampires.
 Haruhi was admitted to be eventual prey before Tamaki took a liking to her.

 - Everyone in the school sparkles and withstands an incredible amount of slapstick physical punishment.
 The families are not truly families but vampire covens who have amassed wealth and influence across Japan over the centuries.
 Everything we hear about Hani's fighting ability is the absolute truth due to his skill combined with enhanced vampire powers.
-The Occult club is actually made up of vampires who have regressed into older vampire sub-races that are weakened by direct sunlight.
-The Lobelia Academy is actually a school full of potential slayers who are trying to save Haruhi from the vampires.
+The Occult club is made up of vampires who have regressed into older vampire sub-races that are weakened by direct sunlight.
+The Lobelia Academy is a school full of potential slayers who are trying to save Haruhi from the vampires.

 Haruhi is the little girl in the twins' flashbacks.